simon741/edu-devcamp/HOL/HOL7/README.md

 ### Improve the model<a name="ex2b"></a>

-To improve your predictive model you will now try a different training algorithm an then add additional knowledge to the experiment.
+To improve your predictive model you will now try a different training algorithm.

 1. Open `Machine Learning` -> `Initialize Model` -> `Regression`.
 Select `Neural Network Regression` and drag it to the center of the screen.
 Remove the line between `Linear Regression` to `Train Model` by selecting it an clicking `DEL` on your keyboard.
 Replace it with a line from `Neural Network Regression` to `Train Model`.